Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Parris Wallace almost 4 years ago
+Parris Wallace over 4 years ago

 We must defund the police.
 We must address the root causes of how public safety has not been safe for our communities and has instead been terrorizing.
 We can and must uproot this white supremacist institution of policing and the carceral system.
 We can create thriving communities without cops.
 Tragically, the City of Phoenix does not share these ideas.